Retention Analysis

 2. Unbounded Retention:

 Measures the ratio of users who have reused even after a specific day or period.
 It is more complex than N-day, but it is suitable for determining retention for commerce services with long repurchase cycles, or where users do not reuse regularly in a short period of time.
-Since the ratio of users who have reused even after a specific period is measured, the 100% - Unbounded Retention rate is the same as the service dropout rate.
+Since the ratio of users who have reused even after a specific period is measured, 100% minus the Unbounded Retention rate is the same as the service dropout rate.

 Create a new retention chart